gcbeltramini/bash-cli/commands/setup/README.md

 # `mycli setup`

-Commands that help automate setup tasks and ensure your environment is ready for development.
+Automate setup tasks and ensure your environment is ready for development